Red Hen Publications

 Bringing us to Reggie.

 I rather suspect that one evening his death was quietly recorded on the tapestry for his mother to see the next time she looked at it.
 Or possibly his father, we never found out for certain whether Reggie outlived his father or not.
-But the fact that Reggie signed up with the DEs at all tempts us to assume that he did.
+But the fact that Reggie signed up with the DEs at all tempts us to assume that he did, and signed up after his father was dead.

 Once that bombshell was deployed there would have been much (ultimately unfruitful) speculation of just what had happened to him.
 Kreachur was not asked, and he was not volunteering information.